Experiential Learning and Funding Support

 assign students to projects that are related to their research areas,

 but assignments are also based on the availability of funding.
-Research
+Research assistants

 may not hold outside employment during the term of the assistantship.
 U.S. and non-U.S. citizens are eligible.